Generic Name: mometasone (Topical application route)

 - Wash your hands with soap and water before and after using this medicine.

 - Apply a thin layer of this medicine to the affected area of the skin.
-Rub it in gently.
+Rub it in or massage it gently.

 - Do not bandage or otherwise wrap the skin being treated unless directed to do so by your doctor.

 - If your doctor ordered an occlusive dressing or airtight covering to be applied over the medicine, make sure you know how to apply it.
 Occlusive dressings increase the amount of medicine absorbed through your skin, so use them only as directed.
 If you have any questions about this, check with your doctor.